Let’s Improve the C-CDA Together!

 What happens next?

 The eHealth Exchange Enhanced Content Testing Program is in the final stages of being implemented.
-We are in the final stages of vetting the new content testing tools that will be utilized by all Participants and will schedule a webinar to demonstrate the tooling.
-Finally, the eHealth Exchange Validation Plan has been updated to reflect the approved content testing policy.
+We are in the final stages of vetting the new content testing tools that will be utilized by all Participants and will schedule a webinar to demonstrate the tooling and the eHealth Exchange Validation Plan has been updated to reflect the approved content testing policy.
+Finally, Participants will need to complete the below survey as the first step to gain access to the tooling.
+Now is the time to get a jump start and review the information that will be needed.

 Watch the eHealth Exchange Enhanced Content Testing Program Demo (07/20/2017)